UWCS/stardust/content/resources/git-good/index.md

 ## Git remote

 I'm sure everyone has heard of GitHub.
-It's main function is to provide remote hosting and collaboration tools for Git repositories.
+Its main function is to provide remote hosting and collaboration tools for Git repositories.
 If you don't have an account already, [sign up](https://github.com/signup), and then [create a new repo](https://github.com/new).
 Name the repository `git-good`, and just leave the rest of the fields as they are for now.

 Go back to your terminal, where we're going to add GitHub as a remote for our local repo.
 Remotes work by allowing you to push and pull commits to and from remote branches, keeping your local copy up to date with the remote.
 This is useful when multiple people are working on the same repo, or when you're working on the same repo on multiple machines.
 You can commit all your changes on your laptop, push them to GitHub, and then pull all your changes down to another copy of the same repo on the DCS machines.
-Like Onedrive, but with extra steps (and better organized).
+Like OneDrive, but with extra steps (and better organised).

+How you authenticate with GitHub has changed in recent years, and how you add your remote varies slightly on your method of choice - we'd strongly recommend pulling up the [authentication tutorial](/resources/github-token-authentication/) before continuing.

+For Personal Access Token enjoyers:
+- `git remote add origin https://github.com/<username>/git-good`

+For SSH key enjoyers:
-The command `git remote add origin https://github.com/<username>/git-good` will add the GitHub repo as a remote repo named `origin` .
+- `git remote add origin git@github.com:<username>/git-good`

+These commands will both add the GitHub repo as a remote repo named `origin` .
 Then, run `git push -u origin main` to move (`push`) your changes onto the remote `origin`. `origin/main` is used to refer to the remote copy (on `origin`) of the local branch `main` .
 This makes`origin/main` 'track' your `main` branch. `origin` is the name usually given to the remote, as it is often where the repo *origin*ates from.

 ![git-remote](images/git-remote.png)

-Git might prompt you for a username and password to be able to push to your remote repo.
-The username is the email address you log in with, and for the password you'll need a [Personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-**You can read a [full tutorial on how to do this here](/resources/github-token-authentication/)**

 Once the push has completed correctly, refresh your GitHub repo page, and you should see your files there.